 We used all different color sequins but using all silver on a blue snowflake would be really pretty, or blue on blue.
 Again you can match your colors to any dress decorations or home decor.

-When Christmas is over and we pack up our tree we take our Popsicle Stick Snowflake Crafts and hang on them along the walls between photos, down the hall, in windows, basically where ever the kids want to show them off.
+When Christmas is over and we pack up our tree we take our Popsicle Stick Snowflake Crafts and hang them along the walls between photos, down the hall, in windows, basically where ever the kids want to show them off.
 They fit great as winter decor and I love having a little extra sparkle in the house!

-Items Needed for Popsicle Stick Snowflake Craft
+Items Needed for Popsicle Stick Snowflakes

 Acrylic paint, white or light blue